Midpoint Order

 A midpoint order is a specialized trading instruction to execute a trade at the exact average of the current best bid and best ask prices, often used to secure price improvement and reduce transaction costs.

-A midpoint order (often called a "Midpoint Peg") is a conditional limit order that automatically adjusts its price to stay exactly in the middle of the National Best Bid and Offer (NBBO).
-In the standard "maker-taker" market structure, a buyer typically has to pay the higher "ask" price to get in immediately, or wait at the lower "bid" price and hope to be filled.
-The midpoint order offers a third path: meeting halfway.
-Because the order sits inside the spread, it provides benefits to both sides of the trade.
-The buyer pays less than the ask price, and the seller receives more than the bid price.
-This "price improvement" effectively allows the two traders to share the profit that would normally go to a market maker.
-Midpoint orders are a staple of institutional execution strategies and are heavily used in dark pools and by smart order routers (SORs) to minimize slippage.
+A midpoint order, frequently referred to in institutional circles as a "Midpoint Peg," is a sophisticated, conditional limit order that automatically and continuously adjusts its price to stay precisely in the middle of the National Best Bid and Offer (NBBO).
+In the standard "maker-taker" structure of modern financial markets, a buyer typically has two choices: pay the higher "ask" price to get into a position immediately, or wait at the lower "bid" price and hope a seller eventually comes to them.
+The midpoint order offers a revolutionary third path: meeting the other side halfway.
+Because the midpoint order sits directly inside the bid-ask spread, it provides significant economic benefits to both the buyer and the seller simultaneously.
+The buyer pays less than the publicly displayed ask price, and the seller receives more than the publicly displayed bid price.
+This "price improvement" effectively allows the two participating traders to split the profit margin that would normally be captured by a high-frequency market maker.
+Consequently, midpoint orders have become an absolute staple of professional institutional execution strategies and are heavily utilized within "dark pools" and by advanced smart order routers (SORs) to minimize slippage on large trades.
+For the retail trader, understanding the midpoint order is a window into how the "big players" operate.
+While a standard market order prioritizes speed above all else, a midpoint order prioritizes "quality of fill."
+It is an admission that the spread is a friction that can and should be avoided whenever the market allows for cooperative execution.
+As markets have become increasingly electronic and fragmented, the ability to "peg" to the midpoint has become one of the most effective tools for institutional capital preservation.

 Key Takeaways